The International Panel of Experts on Sustainable Food Systems (IPES-Food)

 A new panel guided by new ways of thinking about research, sustainability, and food systems

-The International Panel of Experts on Sustainable Food Systems (IPES-Food) is a new transdisciplinary initiative to support, inform and advise the policy debate on how to reform food systems across the world.
+Since 2015, the International Panel of Experts on Sustainable Food Systems (IPES-Food) is a transdisciplinary initiative working to inform the policy debate on food systems reform through evidence-based research adn direct engagement with policy processes around the world.
 The panel is co-chaired by Olivier De Schutter (former UN Special Rapporteur on the right to food) and Olivia Yambi (nutritionist and former UNICEF representative to Kenya).
 The Panel brings together different disciplines and different types of knowledge, comprising environmental scientists, development economists, nutritionists, agronomists and sociologists, as well as experienced practitioners from civil society and social movements.

-This diversity reflects the holistic approach of IPES-Food, based around a broad definition of sustainability that covers not only environmental sustainability, but also social equity and adequate nutrition dimensions.
-It approaches food systems from farm to fork and encompasses processing, packaging, waste and producer-consumer feedback loops.
-The approach of IPES-Food values local knowledge and the experience of social actors in exploring pathways for transition, as well as taking into account power relations and the political economy of food systems.
+This diversity reflects the holistic approach of IPES-Food, that addresses food systems in their entirety and understands issues such as hunger, environmental degradation, biodiversity loss and the pressures on smallerholder farmers as component parts of larger systemic problems, requiring systemic levers of change.
+It adopts a sustainability approach that includes environmental, health, social, cultural, and economic dimensions of food systems, and considers this full definition of sustainability as the benchmark of food systems reform.
+The democratic approach of IPES-Food combines state-of-the-art research in the natural and social sciences with local knowledge and the experience of social actors in exploring pathways for transition, as well as taking into account power relations and the political economy of food systems.
 Its working methods are based on participatory mechanisms and recognize the need for scientific experts to collaborate with actors across food systems in order to produce policy-relevant knowledge.

 What will IPES-Food do?